RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

     //Default value: 100
     "NumberOfSessionsToKeep": 100,

+    //Specifies the TLS mode to Use
+    // Value        Description
+    // None         Off
-    //Specifies the TLS mode to use.
-None=Off.
-StartTls=On demand if client supports STARTTLS.
-ImplicitTls=TLS as soon as connection is established.
+    // StartTls     On demand if client supports STARTTLS.
+    // ImplicitTls  TLS as soon as connection is established.
     //Default value: "None"
     "TlsMode": "None",

     //Specifies the TLS certificate to use if TLS is enabled/requested.
-Specify "" to use an auto-generated self-signed certificate (then see console output on first startup)
+Leave value empty to use an auto-generated self-signed certificate (then see console output on first startup)
     //Default value: ""
     "TlsCertificate": ""
   },